 Contemporary Art Music and Aesthetics Historical, analytical and aesthetic approaches to European modernism; American experimental music in the 50s and 60s; Computer music and electronic music

-Early and Contemporary Sonic Arts New Approaches to sound production and listening; interdisciplinary and cross-disciplinary practice in sonic arts; public sound installation and new instrument making based on cutting technology
+Sonic Arts and Sound Studies Critical approaches to sound production and listening; interdisciplinary practice in sonic arts; sound installation and new instrument making based on cutting technology; technology-mediated performance practice and electronic music making

 Early Modern Music Tudor and Jacobean music, Peter Philips; English and Dutch keyboard music; manuscript sources of keyboard, lute, ensemble and vocal music.